sayalidchavan/MyLearnings/README.md

 - inside 1st fun used while loop and create list and append values in list.
 - in 2nd fun print list using while loop.
 - call the defined functions

+5.listinlist.py contains below info:
+- how to create list.
+- append items to list using append().
+- access items of list.
+- replace items of list
+- convert list to tuple using tuple().

+6.while.py contains below info:
+- take input as length of list
+- create list for length
+- append items to list using append() and while loop
+- create dictionaries inside list
+- print the data using condition-while loop

 ##########################################################.